antimof/UxPlay/README.md

 Highlights:

    * GPLv3, open source.
-   * Support for both AirPlay Mirror and AirPlay Audio-only (Apple Lossless ALAC) protocols for current iOS/iPadOS clients (iOS 12 through 15).
+   * Support for both AirPlay Mirror and AirPlay Audio-only (Apple Lossless ALAC) protocols for current iOS/iPadOS 15.2 clients.
-   * Support for older protocol (iOS 9, iOS 10) on older 32-bit clients, and on Windows AirPlay-client emulators such as _AirMyPC_.
+   * Support for older clients (such as iPad 2nd gen, iPhone 4S) when upgraded to iOS 9.3.5 or later, also Windows client AirMyPC.
    * Uses GStreamer, with options to select different output "videosinks" and  "audiosinks".
    * Support for server behind a firewall.